North Dakota Corporation

 Pay in Full

-ND Articles of Incorporation Requirements
+Filing the North Dakota Articles of Incorporation

 Your purpose is what activity your corporation plans to engage in.
 North Dakota allows for a general purpose, so it’s sufficient to put “any lawful purpose” in this section.
 If you are forming a Development Corporation or Community Development Corporation, indicate so here.
 (These are both nonprofit corporations whose focus is developing and revitalizing their communities).
 If this doesn’t describe you, choose the third option.

 For each class or series of shares, list how many shares you’re creating and their par value.
 Par value is the “face value” of the share (the price listed on stock certificates) and is typically the lowest value at which a share can be traded.